Interest rates are important for both borrowers and savers.

 This can be great in helping you see through lenders' often opaque pricing.

-Some mortgages have tantalisingly low interest rates but eye-watering fees, while some charge higher rates but more competitive fees - the APRC helps you see which will one work out cheaper over the long run.
+Some mortgages have tantalisingly low interest rates but eye-watering fees, while some charge higher rates but more competitive fees - the APRC helps you see which will work out cheaper over the long run.

 If you're borrowing money with a loan, a mortgage or a credit card, you want to get the lowest APR or APRC possible.
 Generally the bigger the loan, the lower your APR will be, with credit cards and personal loans charging higher interest rates than mortgages.